NeatoRobotics/neato-sdk-js/README.md

 # Neato SDK JS

-This is the official JavaScript SDK (Beta release) for the Neato API services.
+The official Javascript SDK (Beta release) for the Neato API services can be found at this [link](https://github.com/NeatoRobotics/neato-sdk-js).

 The Neato JavaScript SDK enables easy interaction with Neato servers and robots via Ajax calls.

 To boost your development, you can also check the *sample application*.